Beta Alpha Psi

 - providing any other information requested that is pertinent to the position for which the candidate is applying or may be considered.

-- One week prior to the election, each candidate shall be reviewed and evaluated by the President’s Electoral Committee comprised of the President, the Chief Events Officer, the Chief Operations Officer, and the Faculty Advisor.
+- One week prior to the election, each candidate shall be reviewed and evaluated by the President’s Electoral Committee comprised of the President and Vice President.
+The Faculty advisor serves in an ex-officio role on the elections committee.

 - The President’s Electoral Committee will determine which candidates have the time to perform as an officer.